 From Medicine Hat we drove over the border into Saskatchewan, passed through Swift Current, then turned south to a most interesting town; Gravelbourg, a slice of Paris in the middle of nowhere.
 An extremely large and beautiful Catholic cathedral takes centre stage.
 Next door is the striking Bishop’s Residence, now a lovely nine room guest house.
 Keeping in tune with the rather palatial buildings is the Ecole Elementary.
 The kids here are lucky.
 The Paris Cafe and the Gaiety Theatre (definitely stuck in a sixties time warp) add to Gravelbourg’s appeal.

 Northward bound, we decided on Moose Jaw as our overnight stop.
 We figured a town with a name like this deserved more than a passing glance.
-Heritage buildings are on show in this rather large town.
-We liked the Grand Hotel with its elegant interior and helpful staff.
+Heritage buildings are on show in this rather grand town.

 Tomorrow, we are off to Winnipeg Manitoba.
 Give me land, lots of land … Don’t fence me in…